 Lepore's essays and reviews, which have been translated into Spanish, Italian, Latvian, Chinese, and Japanese, have appeared in publications that include The New Yorker, the New York Times, the Times Literary Supplement, American Scholar, the American Quarterly, and Common-place, a journal she co-founded.
 They have also been widely anthologized, including in collections of the best legal writing and the best technology writing.
 From 2011-2013, Lepore was a Visiting Scholar of the Phi Beta Kappa Society.
 Among her other scholarly and public lectures, Lepore has delivered the Lewis Walpole Library Lecture at Yale (2013), the Harry F. Camp Memorial Lecture at Stanford (2013), the University of Kansas Humanities Lecture (2013), the Joanna Jackson Goldman Memorial Lectures at the New York Public Library (2012), the Kephardt Lecture at Villanova (2011), the Stafford-Little Lecture at Princeton (2010), and the Walker Horizon Lecture at DePauw (2009).

-Lepore's research has been funded by the National Endowment for the Humanities, the Pew Foundation, the Gilder Lehrman Institute, the Charles Warren Center, and the Woodrow Wilson Foundation.
-In addition to honorary degrees, Lepore's honors and awards include the Sarah Josepha Hale Medal for Distinction in Literature and the Kidger Award for service to the historical profession.
-She serves on the boards of the National Portrait Gallery and the Society of American Historians.
+Lepore is the recipient of several honors and honorary degrees.
+Her research has been funded by the John Simon Guggenheim Foundation, the National Endowment for the Humanities, the Pew Foundation, the Gilder Lehrman Institute, the Charles Warren Center, and the Woodrow Wilson Foundation.
+She serves on the boards of the National Portrait Gallery and the Society of American Historians, for which she serves as vice president.
 She lives in Cambridge.